The Growth and Skills Levy

 How can I access funding?

 Levy paying employers access their funds through the online Apprenticeship Service.
 The funds in their accounts are available to spend on apprenticeship training in England.
-The amount of funding that an employer paying the Apprenticeship Levy can access is linked to the value of their levy contributions, the proportion of employees living in England plus a government top-up.
+The amount of funding that an employer paying the Apprenticeship Levy can access is linked to the value of their levy contributions, and the proportion of employees living in England.

 How is the Apprenticeship Levy paid?